jll38/affiliate-marketing-site/README.md

 # Home Sync Hub

 A Next.js powered website dedicated to providing expert advice, in-depth reviews, and smart home automation tips, helping users create connected and intelligent living spaces.
+The website uses **Sanity** as its CMS for managing the content, including blog posts, product reviews, and other types of content.

 ## Features